darianyang/mm-github-pages-test/_pages/join_us.md

 **Diversity** - We seek to make science a global, inclusive effort in all aspects ranging from hosting visitors to organizing conferences to citing the literature.

 **Balance** - We value work/life balance and make responsible use of resources we are granted.
-We do our best to keep our shared work space clean for a clear mind.
+We do our best to maintain a clean work space for a clear mind.

 {% include figure image_path="/assets/images/pittsburgh.jpg" alt="Pittsburgh Panorama" %}